jvdgoltz/mini-bot/README.md

 # mini-bot
-Hobby project for a (Raspberry PI) controlled robot arm that tracks hand movements from a webcam
+Hobby project for a (Raspberry PI) controlled robot arm that tracks finger locations and movements from a webcam